 Similarly, if you held a .com domain name or similar TLD such as .org, .net, .info, .biz, .eu, .in, .io, etc then your details would also be shared as standard, but you would have the option to mask your personal data entirely using the Whois Privacy service, available at an additional fee.

-As of May 25th 2018, the new GDPR guidelines have come into place meaning that as standard, all domains will now have the below information hidden from public consumption:
+As of May 25th 2018, GDPR has come into force meaning that as standard, all domains registered via Layershift have the below information hidden from public consumption:

 For more details on how to register a new domain, please see our article about domain registration.